THE HUDSON JET TAKES OFF

 The Jet’s lackluster debut might have been less critical if the big Hudsons were still selling well, but by 1953, the Step-Down was a dead duck.
 Not only did it face the same obstacles as the Jet, its design was now very dated.
 Barit had authorized a facelift for the 1954 model year, but the makeover did not disguise the fact that the Step-Down cars were extremely long in the tooth by Detroit standards.
 They were no match for the all-new 1954 Buicks and Oldsmobiles, all of which now had V8 engines.
 Hudson ended 1953 with a net loss of $10.4 million and an alarming shortage of options.

 The 1954 Hudson Jet arrived that fall with very few changes, most of them cosmetic.
 There was a new model, the Jet-Liner, with a plusher interior and extra chrome, priced around $100 above the Super Jet.
 Considering that the Super Jet was already considered overpriced, this was a miscalculation, so in April, Hudson added a stripped Family Club Sedan model.
 It had a base price of $1,621, about $30 less than a basic Ford Mainline tudor and within a few dollars of a Plymouth Plaza business coupe.
-(A Jet convertible was contemplated, but only one was built, for the son of sales manager Virgil Boyd.)
+(A Jet convertible was contemplated, but only one was built.)
 The new models did little to revive Jet sales, which totaled only 14,224 units for the 1954 model year.

 The Jet-Liner and Family Club Sedan were holding actions because Hudson management’s attention was elsewhere.
 The company was running out of money and rumors of its imminent demise dragged sales down even more.
 By the fall of 1953, A.E.
 Barit had concluded that the only hope of survival lay in a merger with Nash-Kelvinator.
 Barit had previously dismissed that prospect, but there was no longer any choice.